 Much of my young adult life has unfolded in the wake of the sexual abuse crisis.
 In 2002, my former bishop, Anthony J. O’Connell resigned from the Diocese of Palm Beach, having admitted to molesting children in his charge at St. Thomas Aquinas Preparatory Seminary.
 As a member of the diocesan youth Council in Knoxville, if this bishop had not been moved to Palm Beach, FL, I would have spent the night at his house at what was once an innocently named event, “Bunking with the Bish.”

 In 2003, my undergraduate seminarian classmates were pulled into our common space so that we could hear about Fr.
 Sam Peters, CSC—popular rector of Sorin Hall at Notre Dame.
 Fr.
 Sam had a sexual relationship with a young woman that began when he was her teacher in high school.
-Apparently, everyone in the dorm knew about his abuse that had been going on for years.
+Holy Cross priests were not aware of what had been taking place, and Notre Dame was quick to respond to the charges.
+But, it had a dramatic effect among undergraduates on campus who had admired Fr.
+Sam’s own vocation story.
 In 2006, I moved to the Archdiocese of Boston where I saw the havoc created by the sexual abuse crisis—parishes were unable to trust anyone who had power in the Church, afraid that bishops would once again lie to them.
 The Church in Boston had become a punchline, derided in every corner of “my fair city.”